Rates and Regulations

 • Never burn plastic or foil-lined wrappers.

 • There are only two approved fire rings in the core campus of Upham Woods.
-They are the main campfire bowl and the nature center campfire ring.
+They are the main campfire bowl and the nature center campfire ring; these spaces will be assigned by the Program Planning and Outreach Coordinator.

 • Use the firewood that has been gathered and cut for each location.